shabpompeiano/edunauts/README.md

 > [!WARNING]
 > Speeding through these tutorials could make your brain twist into a Möbius strip, where learning never stops

-PS: Did you know that if you were to compress all the protons in the universe to the point where they’re squeezed into a single point, the universe would still be infinitely large?

 <br>